 This vigorous variety presents stunning blooms that open yellow, then age to dark orange with black markings; thick clumps of crisp green foliage adds interest; blooms year-round in frost free areas

 The Third Harmonic Alstroemeria features showy bracted yellow trumpet-shaped flowers with orange overtones, burgundy throats and black spots at the ends of the stems from late spring to early fall.
 The flowers are excellent for cutting.
 Its attractive pointy leaves remain bluish-green in color throughout the season.

-The fruit is not ornamentally significant.

 The Third Harmonic Alstroemeria is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard.
 It has no significant negative characteristics.

 The Third Harmonic Alstroemeria is recommended for the following landscape applications;

 - Mass Planting

 - Container Planting